Data protection

 • Technologies and services

-Through these tools, Facebook extends services and has the ability to obtain information about user activity outside of Facebook.
+Through these tools, Facebook expands services and has the ability to obtain information about user activity outside of Facebook.

 Why do we use Facebook tools on our website?

 We only want to show our services and products to people who are really interested in them.
-With the help of advertisements (Facebook Ads), we can reach exactly these people.
-However, in order to show users suitable advertising, Facebook needs information about people’s wishes and needs.
-This provides the company with information about user behavior (and contact information) on our website.
-As a result, Facebook collects better user data and can show interested people the appropriate ads about our products or services.
+With the help of advertisements (Facebook ads), we can reach precisely these people.
+However, Facebook needs information about people’s wishes and needs in order to show users suitable advertising.
+The company is therefore provided with information about user behavior (and contact details) on our website.
+As a result, Facebook collects better user data and can show interested people suitable advertising about our products or services.
 The tools thus enable customized advertising campaigns on Facebook.

 Facebook calls data about your behavior on our website “event data”.
-These are also used for measurement and analysis services.
-Facebook can thus generate “campaign reports” on our behalf about the impact of our advertising campaigns.
-Furthermore, through analytics we get a better insight into how you use our services, website or products.
-As a result, we use some of these tools to optimize your user experience on our website.
+This is also used for measurement and analysis services.
+Facebook can thus create “campaign reports” on our behalf about the impact of our advertising campaigns.
+Furthermore, analytics give us a better insight into how you use our services, website or products.
+This allows us to optimize your user experience on our website with some of these tools.
 For example, you can use the social plug-ins to share content on our site directly on Facebook.

 What data is stored by Facebook tools?

-By using individual Facebook tools, personal data (customer data) may be sent to Facebook.
-Depending on the tools used, customer data such as name, address, phone number and IP address can be sent.
+By using individual Facebook tools, personal data (customer data) can be sent to Facebook.
+Depending on the tools used, customer data such as name, address, telephone number and IP address may be sent.

-Facebook uses this information to match the data with the data it itself has from you (if you are a Facebook member).
-Before customer data is transmitted to Facebook, a so-called “hashing” takes place.
-This means that a data set of any size is transformed into a string.
+Facebook uses this information to match the data with the data it has about you (if you are a Facebook member).
+Before customer data is transmitted to Facebook, it is hashed.
+This means that a data record of any size is transformed into a character string.
 This also serves to encrypt data.

-In addition to contact data, “event data” is also transmitted.
-“Event Data” means that information we receive about you on our website.
+In addition to the contact data, “event data” is also transmitted.
+“Event data” refers to the information that we receive about you on our website.
 For example, which subpages you visit or which products you buy from us.
-Facebook does not share the information it receives with third parties (such as advertisers) unless the company has explicit permission or is legally required to do so.
-“Event data” can also be associated with contact data.
+Facebook does not share the information it receives with third parties (such as advertisers) unless the company has explicit permission or is legally obliged to do so.
+“Event data” can also be linked to contact details.
 This allows Facebook to offer better personalized advertising.
 After the aforementioned matching process, Facebook deletes the contact data again.

-In order to deliver ads in an optimized manner, Facebook only uses event data when it has been aggregated with other data (collected by Facebook in other ways).
-Facebook also uses this event data for security, safety, development, and research purposes.
+In order to deliver optimized ads, Facebook only uses the event data if it has been combined with other data (collected by Facebook in other ways).
+Facebook also uses this event data for security, protection, development and research purposes.
 Much of this data is transferred to Facebook via cookies.
 Cookies are small text files that are used to store data or information in browsers.
-Depending on the tools you use and whether you are a Facebook member, different numbers of cookies are created in your browser.
-In the descriptions of the individual Facebook tools, we go into more detail about individual Facebook cookies.
-General information about the use of Facebook cookies can also be found at https://www.facebook.com/policies/cookies.
+Depending on the tools used and whether you are a Facebook member, different numbers of cookies are stored in your browser.
+We go into more detail about individual Facebook cookies in the descriptions of the individual Facebook tools.
+You can also find general information about the use of Facebook cookies at https://www.facebook.com/policies/cookies.

 How long and where is the data stored?

-Basically, Facebook stores data until it is no longer needed for its own services and Facebook products.
-Facebook has servers spread all over the world where its data is stored.
-The data is deleted when it is no longer required for our and Meta’s purposes.
+In principle, Facebook stores data until it is no longer needed for its own services and Facebook products.
+Facebook has servers all over the world where its data is stored.
+The data is deleted when it is no longer needed for our and Meta’s purposes.

 How can I delete my data or prevent data storage?

-In accordance with the Basic Data Protection Regulation, you have the right to information, correction, transferability and deletion of your data.
+In accordance with the General Data Protection Regulation, you have the right to information, correction, transferability and deletion of your data.

-A complete deletion of the data only occurs if you delete your Facebook account completely.
+The data will only be completely deleted if you delete your Facebook account completely.
 And this is how deleting your Facebook account works:

-1) Click Settings on the right side of Facebook.
+1) Click on Settings on the right-hand side of Facebook.

-2) Then click “Your Facebook information” in the left column.
+2) Then click on “Your Facebook information” in the left-hand column.

-4) Now select “Delete account” and then click “Next and delete account”.
+4) Now select “Delete account” and then click on “Continue and delete account”

-5) Now enter your password, click “Next” and then click “Delete account”.
+5) Now enter your password, click on “Next” and then on “Delete account”

-The storage of data that Facebook receives via our site takes place, among other things, via cookies (e.g. for social plugins).
-In your browser, you can disable, delete or manage individual or all cookies.
+The data that Facebook receives via our site is stored using cookies (e.g. for social plugins).
+You can deactivate, delete or manage individual or all cookies in your browser.
 Depending on which browser you use, this works in different ways.
-Under the section “Cookies” you will find the corresponding links to the respective instructions of the most popular browsers.
+In the “Cookies” section, you will find the relevant links to the instructions for the most popular browsers.

-If you generally do not want cookies, you can set up your browser so that it always informs you when a cookie is to be set.
-Thus, for each individual cookie, you can decide whether to allow it or not.
+If you generally do not want to have cookies, you can set up your browser so that it always informs you when a cookie is to be set.
+This allows you to decide for each individual cookie whether you want to allow it or not.

 Legal basis

-If you have consented that data from you can be processed and stored by integrated Facebook tools, this consent is considered the legal basis of the data processing (Art.
+If you have consented to your data being processed and stored by integrated Facebook tools, this consent is the legal basis for data processing (Art.
 6 para.
-1 lit. a DSGVO).
-In principle, your data will also be stored and processed on the basis of our legitimate interest (Art.
+1 lit. a GDPR).
+In principle, your data is also stored and processed on the basis of our legitimate interest (Art.
 6 para.
 1 lit. f GDPR) in fast and good communication with you or other customers and business partners.
 Nevertheless, we only use the tools if you have given your consent.
 Most social media platforms also set cookies in your browser to store data.
-That is why we recommend that you read our privacy text about cookies carefully and view Facebook’s privacy policy or cookie policy.
+We therefore recommend that you read our privacy policy about cookies carefully and take a look at Facebook’s privacy policy or cookie guidelines.

-Facebook also processes data from you in the USA, among other places.
+Facebook also processes your data in the USA, among other places.
 We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
-This may be accompanied by various risks to the lawfulness and security of data processing.
+This may entail various risks for the legality and security of data processing.

-Through our social media presence, your data is also processed in the USA, among other places.
-The legal basis for this data transfer is the adequacy decision adopted by the European Commission on 10.07.2023 for the so-called EU-US Data Privacy Framework.
+Through our social media presences, your data is also processed in the USA, among other places.
+The legal basis for this data transfer is the adequacy decision adopted by the European Commission on July 10, 2023 for the so-called EU-US Data Privacy Framework.
 This contains framework conditions that are intended to serve as suitable guarantees for the secure transfer of data between the EU and the USA.
 The prerequisite for this is that US companies join the EU-US Data Privacy Framework by committing to fulfill detailed data protection obligations.
-This is currently fulfilled by the provider of the social media channels we use, Microsoft, Meta Platforms and Google for (non-HR data).
+This is currently fulfilled by the provider of the social media channels we use, Microsoft, Meta Platforms and Google, for (non-HR data).

-We hope we have provided you with the most important information about the use and data processing by Facebook tools.
-If you want to learn more about how Facebook uses your data, we recommend that you read the data policy at https://www.facebook.com/privacy/policy/.
+We hope we have provided you with the most important information about the use and data processing by the Facebook tools.
+If you would like to find out more about how Facebook uses your data, we recommend that you read the data policy at https://www.facebook.com/privacy/policy/.

 d.
 XING